Best convertibles 2025 – we name the top 10 cabriolet cars in the UK

 Fiat 500C Hybrid

 The Fiat 500C Hybrid has a desirable image and is easy enough to drive around town.
-However, it is difficult to get comfortable in and generally outclassed in all areas by the more grown-up Mini Convertible.
+However, it is difficult to get comfortable in and generally outclassed in all areas by more grown-up rivals.
 Read our review

 How we choose the best convertibles